ekera/qunundrum/README.md

 ![Algorithm comparisons for a 128 bit classical strength level](./docs/pages/images/algorithm-comparison.png)

 ### Remarks
 Note that the source code in this repository was developed for academic research purposes.
 It grew out of our research project in an organic manner as research questions were posed and answered.
 It is distributed "as is" without warranty of any kind, either expressed or implied.
-For further details on the terms of use, see the [license](LICENSE.md).
+For further details, see the [license](LICENSE.md).

 It is possible to further optimize portions of the code.
 However, the current code performs sufficiently well for our purposes.
 Note furthermore that the portions of the code that pertain to Shor's original algorithm for computing general discrete logarithms are based on a heuristic that lacks an error bound.
 These portions, and the heuristic, are currently a work in progress.